Richard Fiedler (SS-Brigadeführer): Peacetime SA and political career

 The following year, during the Night of the Long Knives on 30 June, Fiedler avoided the fate of SA-Stabschef Ernst Röhm, Ernst and many other high-ranking SA leaders whose murders were ordered by Adolf Hitler.
 In February 1935, Fiedler was moved to Duisburg, where he served on the staff of SA-Gruppe "Niederrhein" and also became active in politics, becoming a City Councillor.
 After being transferred again, in August 1936 he took over the leadership of SA-Brigade 38 of SA-Gruppe "Mitte" in Halle, remaining in command there through August 1939.
 He also obtained a seat as a City Councillor in Halle from 1936 to 1939.
-From November 1933 until the fall of the Nazi regime, Fiedler also served as a deputy in the Reichstag from three different electoral constituencies: first #3 (Potsdam II) to March 1936, then #23 (Düsseldorf-West) to April 1938 and, finally, #11 (Merseburg) to May 1945.
+From November 1933 until the fall of the Nazi regime, Fiedler also served as a deputy in the Reichstag from three different electoral constituencies: first #3 (Potsdam II) to March 1936, then #23 (Düsseldorf West) to April 1938 and, finally, #11 (Merseburg) to May 1945.

 SS career and the Second World War

-On 1 August 1939, Fiedler switched from the SA to the SS (membership number 337,769).
-He was given command of SS-Abschnitte (District) XVII, based in Münster, overseeing three SS-Standarten.
+On 1 August 1939, Fiedler switched from the SA to the Schutzstaffel (SS) (membership number 337,769).
+He was given command of SS-Abschnitt (District) XVII, based in Münster, overseeing three SS-Standarten.
 He remained in this post until 1 October 1940 when he was transferred to command of SS-Abschnitt XXXXIII, headquartered in Litzmannstadt (today, Łódź) in Reichsgau Wartheland, holding titular command there until 1 August 1944.
 There, he oversaw the three SS-Standarten 112, 113 and 114, based throughout the formerly Polish area in Litzmannstadt, Kalisch (today, Kalisz) and Leslau (today, Włocławek), respectively.

 The Litzmannstadt ghetto was the second-largest of the Nazi ghettos in German-occupied Europe after the Warsaw Ghetto, and held over 160,000 detainees.
-While stationed in Littzmannstadt, Fiedler was aware of the genocide being perpetrated against the Jews of the area, and advocated methods of expanding it.
+While stationed in Litzmannstadt, Fiedler was aware of the genocide being perpetrated against the Jews of the area, and advocated methods of expanding it.
 In a report to his superiors of 20 September 1941, he advocated eliminating all the smaller ghettos in Wartheland and consolidating the Jews in a few centrally located ones.
 He stated the contribution the Jews made to the German war effort as forced laborers was exaggerated, that they were "dispensable" and that others could be found to do this work.
 He concluded that the goal of making the area Judenfrei as rapidly as possible by their expulsion and murder should be attained at all costs.